 What are High Yield Investments?

-The term “high yield investments” refers to the investment instruments that offer higher returns in exchange for higher risk.
-The issuers of such instruments attract the investors by offering relatively higher return as compared to safer investment-grade instruments given that these investments involve higher risk.
-Usually, non-investment grade investments are the ones that offer a higher yield and hence are considered as high yield investments.
+“High-yield investments” refers to instruments offering higher returns in exchange for higher risk.
+The issuers of such instruments attract investors by offering relatively higher returns than safer investment-grade instruments, given that these investments involve higher risk.
+Usually, non-investment grade investments are the ones that offer a higher yield and hence are considered high-yield investments.

 Explanation

 As a thumb rule, if an investment offers a high rate of return within a short period of time, then it means that the investment is risky.
-If things go according to the investors’ prediction, then these investments can grow multiple times the initial investment amount and that is what lures most of the investors to high yield investments.
-However, in an adverse scenario, the investors might have to incur huge unattractive losses and that is the risk component.
+Suppose things go according to the investors’ prediction.
+In that case, these investments can grow multiple times the initial investment amount, which lures most investors to high-yield investments.
+However, in an adverse scenario, the investors might have to incur huge unattractive losses, which is the risk component.

-Now, let us look at some of the major high-risk investment options available in the market.
+Now, look at some of the major high-risk investment options available.

-- Venture Capital: The primary risk revolving around venture capital is that the future of most startups remains unstable and uncertain.
-The risk is also due to low transparency about the management’s ability to productively carry out the necessary business functions to achieve the desired outcome.
-While many of the startups fail, but the ones that are successful are able to generate returns in multiples of the initial investment.
+- Venture Capital: The primary risk around venture capital is that the future of most startups remains unstable and uncertain.
+The risk is also due to low transparency about the management’s ability to perform the necessary business functions to achieve the desired outcome.
+While many startups fail, the successful ones can generate returns in multiples of the initial investment.

-- Real Estate Investment Trusts (REITs): REITs invest in pools of residential or commercial real estate and offer high dividends to the investors.
-Typically, REITs are prone to fluctuations as real estate ventures are primarily dependent on developments in the overall economy.
-The levels of interest rates in REITs oscillate between being flourishing and severely depressed.
-Hence, these investments are considered to be risky.
+- Real Estate Investment Trusts (REITs): REITs invest in residential or commercial real estate pools and offer high dividends to investors.
+Typically, REITs are prone to fluctuations as real estate ventures primarily depend on overall economic developments.
+The levels of interest rates in REITs oscillate between flourishing and severely depressed.
+Hence, these investments consider risky.

-- High Yield Bonds: High-yield bonds usually offer extremely high returns to the investors in exchange for the potential loss of the entire investment.
-Many of the high yield bonds are considered to be junk bonds (high probability of default) and the investors are aware of that.
-But investors are particularly attracted by the significantly higher returns as compared to the investment-grade bonds offered by the government or reputed corporates.
+- High-Yield Bonds: High-yield bonds usually offer extremely high returns to investors in exchange for the potential loss of the entire investment.
+Many high-yield bonds are considered junk bonds (high probability of default), and investors know that.
+But investors are particularly attracted by the significantly higher returns compared to the investment-grade bonds offered by the government or reputed corporates.

-- Currency Trading: The option of currency trading is best suited to professionals and certainly not for beginners because the currency exchange rate market is very fast-paced can result in significant losses to amateur investors.
-Investors who have the capacity to handle the high pressure of currency trading can reduce the risk by understanding the patterns of some of the currencies before putting their money into it.
+- Currency Trading: The option of currency trading is best suited to professionals and certainly not for beginners because the currency exchange rate market is fast-paced and can result in significant losses to amateur investors.
+Investors who can handle the high pressure of currency trading can reduce the risk by understanding the patterns of some of the currencies before putting their money into them.

-- High Risk Mutual Funds: As the name clearly suggests, high-risk mutual funds carry a high degree of risk.
-However, the level of risk can be largely reduced by investing in the best-of-the-class high-risk mutual funds, which can deliver higher returns as compared to other mutual funds.
-So, it is advisable to conduct a proper market study before investing in this type of investment instrument.
+- High-Risk Mutual Funds: As the name suggests, high-risk mutual funds carry high risk.
+However, the level of risk can largely reduce by investing in the best-of-the-class high-risk mutual funds, which can deliver higher returns than other mutual funds.
+So, conducting a proper market study before investing in this type of investment instrument is advisable.

 Advantages

-- These investments offer higher returns to the investor, which in turn increases their earnings.
-As such, in spite of their weak credit quality, high yield investments are very popular among investor communities across the world.
+- These investments offer higher returns to the investor, increasing their earnings.
+Despite their weak credit quality, high-yield investments are very popular among investor communities worldwide.

-- In some cases, the investors are able to invest in undervalued companies at attractive prices as they are in their initial growth phase.
-Over the period, the issuers credit quality improves resulting in significant growth in the invested money.
+- In some cases, investors can invest in undervalued companies at attractive prices as they are in their initial growth phase.
+Over the period, the issuer’s credit quality improves, resulting in significant growth in the invested money.

 Disadvantages